spacetelescope/jwst_mast_query/README.md

 `jwst_download.py -v --propID 1410 --config jwst_query.cfg --lookbacktime 3 --sca a1 a2`

+### Common command line options

+- --lookbacktime : The number of days before the present to use as the beginning of the query

+- --propID : The JWST proposal number.
+Note that this input can be in several formats:
+    - A single number (e.g. `--propID 1409`), in which case all data from the given proposal may be retrieved
+    - Two numbers (e.g. `--propID 1409 4`), in which case data only from observation number 4 of program 1409 may be retrieved
+    - A longer list of numbers (e.g. `--propID 1409 3 4 5 6`), in which case all numbers after the proposal number are treated as observation numbers.
+In this example, files from observations 3, 4, 5, and 6 of proposal 1409 will be retrievd
+    Note that this more complex input format is not currently supported in the config file, and must be specified at the command line.

+- --makewebpages : If set, an index.html file is generated, containing info and images of the retrieved data.
+Note that this option is not currently in the config file, and must be specified at the command line.

 These are just a few of the options that can be set.
 The rest are specified in the config file provided in the call.
 Config file details are given below.
 For more example calls, see the **Examples** section below.